Find Grad Schools

 20 Yearly Graduations

 The 20th most popular school in the country for music majors who are seeking their doctor's degree is University of Southern California.
 Roughly 46,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 20 doctor's degrees were handed out to music majors at USC.
-About 40% of this group were women, and 45% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,468 per year, while in-state graduate students, on average, pay $63,468 per year.
+During the most recent year for which we have data, 20 people received their doctor's degree in music from USC.
+About 27% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to music that offer doctor’s degrees.